 Thank you for your responses to my last letter.
 I so appreciate your interest and encouragement.

-As I write this letter, it is -30 degrees C in snow-enveloped Ottawa and a sunny +24 in late-summer Lesotho.
+As I write my second letter ‘from’ Lesotho of 2021, it is -30 degrees C in snow-enveloped Ottawa and a sunny +24 in late-summer Lesotho.
 Our worlds could not look or feel more different and yet, for the first time in my experience, be more similar in some respects.
 COVID has turned us all inward toward self-protection, wariness, and concern.
 We share the experience of living with an unusual and uncomfortable ambiguity – a longing to be free from this cloud, jointly binding us in our concerns for our physical and mental health.

 Breaking news just in this morning – Lesotho will receive its first batch of COVID-19 AstraZeneca vaccines through the Covax initiative this month, enough to cover 3% of the population.
 Although it will take a long time to reach our beneficiaries, this is a concrete start.
 We are hopeful!